pallavisprabhu/dsc180a-cis-eQTL-and-polygenic-risk-scores/README.md

 # Running the Project
 - To install the dependencies, run the following command from the root directory of the project: `pip install -r requirements.txt`
+- Download `bcftools` either [here](https://www.htslib.org/download/) or of you have Homebrew installed, by: `brew install bcftools`
 - Download the version of [Plink](https://www.cog-genomics.org/plink/1.9/) that works with your device.
 - Download the version of [Plink2](https://www.cog-genomics.org/plink/2.0/) that works with your device.
+-

 # Completing Part 1
 Create a Jupyter Notebook to host your work and import the packages as noted by `requirements.txt` in addition to the `subprocess` and `os` library: